pomerium/pomerium/docs/reference/readme.md

 - Required

 Address specifies the host and port to serve HTTPS and gRPC requests from.
 If empty, `:https`/`:443` is used.

+### Administrators

+- Environmental Variable: `ADMINISTRATORS`
+- Config File Key: `administrators`
+- Type: slice of `string`
+- Example: `"admin@example.com,admin2@example.com"`

+Administrative users are [super user](https://en.wikipedia.org/wiki/Superuser) that can sign in as another user or group.
+User impersonation allows administrators to temporarily sign in as a different user.

 ### Shared Secret